Curious about wrinkle fillers, which hold the promise of smoother skin and a younger look without surgery?

 The Facts onFillers

 Considering wrinkle fillers?
 Here's what you need to know.

 Choosing a Doctor.
 Your best bet: a board-certified plastic surgeon, dermatologist, or otolaryngologist who injects fillers daily.

 Cost.
 Generally, the longer a filler lasts, the more expensive it is.
 Prices vary widely by location and by how much training the person doing the injecting has undergone.
-Hyaluronic acid fillers cost from about $400 to $900 per syringe, Radiesse about $800 to $1,500 per syringe, and Sculptra, $1,000 to $1,750 per vial.
+Hyaluronic acid fillers cost, on average, $684 per syringe, Radiesse about $717 per syringe, and Sculptra $853.
+Many people need more than one syringe.

 Ouch Factor.
 Fillers are often mixed with lidocaine to minimize discomfort.
 A numbing cream applied before the injections will also help reduce pain.